 Those with one phone for both personal and business usage

 What if you don’t want two phones?
-Then you’ll have one phone for dual purpose, in either your personal name or your business name.
+Then you’ll have one phone for dual use, under either your personal or business name.

-This goes for instances whereby you’d only want one phone for dual purposes—you may use your business phone for personal use.
+This applies when you only want one phone for dual purposes—you may use your business phone for personal use.

-You should also keep the invoice, so that you can clearly account for all your expenses and to be able to make the claim.
+You should also retain the invoice so you can clearly account for all your expenses and submit the claim.
 It’ll also contain the VAT breakdown, which is needed if you’re VAT-registered.

-Claiming a smartwatch as a ltd company expense
+Claiming a smartwatch as a limited company expense

-As with claiming any expense through a limited company, it would need to be for something necessary to the business, and it could be difficult to demonstrate that smartwatches fall in this category due to their broad functionality.
+As with claiming any expense through a limited company, the expense must be necessary to the business, and it may be challenging to demonstrate that smartwatches fall into this category, given their broad functionality.

-It doesn’t matter so much whether the smartwatch is also for personal use; it’s more a case of whether it is needed for business purposes.
+It doesn’t matter much whether the smartwatch is also for personal use; the question is whether it is needed for business purposes.

 Although a smartwatch is not classed as a mobile phone, the same rules apply as above.
-If you believe that the smartwatch is a genuine business expense needed for you to do your job, it’d be best to purchase it via the company account and in the company name.
+If you believe the smartwatch is a genuine business expense required for your job, it’s best to purchase it through the company account in the company name.

-You could, however, claim that the watch is part of your remuneration package, which would then mean it is wholly and exclusively for the purposes of the business and be tax deductible.
+You could, however, claim that the watch is part of your remuneration package, which would then mean it is wholly and exclusively for the purposes of the business and would be tax-deductible.

 However, this would create an income tax and an employer’s national insurance charge for the period it is available to you as an employee.

-Our recommendation…We very rarely come across any clients that can demonstrate their smartwatch is solely for business purposes, so we would suggest buying this personally to avoid the BIK situation and trying to prove otherwise.
+Our recommendation…We very rarely encounter clients who can demonstrate that their smartwatch is solely for business purposes, so we suggest buying this personally to avoid the BIK issue and any attempt to prove otherwise.

 You can read more in Integro’s guide to business expenses.